 Senior author Kristine Yaffe M.D., at UC San Francisco, explained, saying, "There are several explanations for why anemia may be linked to dementia.
 For example, anemia may be a marker for poor health in general, or low oxygen levels resulting from anemia may play a role in the connection.
 Reductions in oxygen to the brain have been shown to reduce memory and thinking abilities and may contribute to damage to neurons."

 A few years later experts from the University of Duisburg-Essen, in Germany compared 163 participants with anemia and 3,870 participants without anemia.
-After five years, anemic participants showed a significantly lower performance in tasks involving immediate recall and verbal fluency.
+After five years, anemic participants showed significantly lower performance in tasks involving immediate recall and verbal fluency.

 A second phase of the study compared 579 people diagnosed with mild cognitive impairment (MCI) with 1,438 cognitively healthy participants.
 They found MCI occurred almost twice as often in anemic participants when compared to non-anemic participants.

-In 2019, researchers from the Netherlands analyzed data from 12,305 men and women over 12 years.
+Researchers from the Netherlands analyzed data from 12,305 men and women over 12 years.
 Those with anemia were 41 percent more likely to develop Alzheimer’s disease and 34 percent more likely to develop any type of dementia compared with those who were not anemic.

 Although the connection seems clear, scientists from China decided to research the link further by conducting the largest study to date.